xensteda/Kaneohe-Bay-Air-Race/README.md

 The file just has the racing pylons, no buildings are included.

-I highly recommend the Hawaiia Custom Scenery by D-ECHO: https://github.com/D-ECHO/Hawaii-CustomScenery
+I highly recommend the Hawaii Custom Scenery by D-ECHO: https://github.com/D-ECHO/Hawaii-CustomScenery